In early learning classrooms, teachers typically choose to teach shapes and colors first before numbers or the alphabet.

 4. With preschoolers, set up some erasers in a pattern and see if your little one can finish the entire shape in that pattern!

-4. Focus on a few shapes at a time
+Tip #4: Focus on a few shapes at a time.

 This picture is overwhelming to me; I can’t imagine how difficult it would be for a toddler to differentiate these shapes!

 When teaching toddlers, you must start slow, or they won’t understand the information you’re presenting them.
-Choose 1 or 2 shapes to start.
+Choose one or two shapes to start.

 The four easiest shapes for toddlers to learn are circle, square, triangle, and star.